trixi-framework/paper-2021-juliacon/pid_runs/README.md

 # Performance index (PID) computations of Trixi and FLUXO

-The files in this folder can be used to reproduce the numerical experiments for the performance comparison between the fortran code [FLUXO](https://github.com/project-fluxo/fluxo) and the Julia code [Trixi.jl](https://github.com/trixi-framework/Trixi.jl).
+The files in this folder can be used to reproduce the numerical experiments for the performance comparison between the Fortran code [FLUXO](https://github.com/project-fluxo/fluxo) and the Julia code [Trixi.jl](https://github.com/trixi-framework/Trixi.jl).
 All results reported in the paper were obtained with the Intel compiler suite v18.0.03 and Julia v1.6.1.
-The runs were performed with a single Intel Xeon Gold 6130 processor on [Tetralith](https://www.nsc.liu.se/systems/tetralith/) an HPC cluster maintained by the [Swedish National Infrastrucutre for Computing (SNIC)](https://snic.se/).
+The runs were performed with a single Intel Xeon Gold 6130 processor on [Tetralith](https://www.nsc.liu.se/systems/tetralith/) an HPC cluster provided by the [Swedish National Infrastrucutre for Computing (SNIC)](https://snic.se/).

 ## Trixi.jl run instructions